MacroUniverse/Go-Solver/README.md

 The current objective of this project is to decide, for a given node and given komi, whether it is fair, and which side is advantageous (i.e. solving that node).
 Apparently, the closer the node is to the bottom, the easier it can be solved.

 ## Algorithm
 The solution of a given node (good/bad/fair for the one who played this node) is the opposite of the solution of it's best (good better than fair better than bad) child played by opponent, if the best child is good (i.e. at least a good child exists) then this node is bad.
-Otherwise, if the best children is fair, then this node is also fair.
+Otherwise, if the best child is fair, then this node is also fair.
 If the best child is bad (i.e. all children are bad), this node is good.

 Thus the most efficient algorithm will depend on how well another program can play Go (i.e. how well it can guess the best child, second best child etc.).
 For a given node, we should always solve the (guessed) best children first, then the (guessed) second best, etc, keeping track of the best child in the meanwhile to decide when to stop.
 This is more efficient than randomly choosing a child if the given node is bad, but is equally efficient if this node is good or fair (since we have to solve all children anyway).
-Since we don't know, we should always solve the (guessed) best child first.

 ## Computer Player Rules
-Here is some rules for randomly evaluating children of a node, when another go playing program is not available.
+Here are some rules for randomly evaluating children of a node, when another go playing program is not available.
 * A dumb move is a bad move in all situation, and should never be played by the computer.
 Currently dumb moves include dumb eye filling and dumb big eye filling.
 * An eye is a single empty point on the board surrounded by the same color of stones.
 4 stones are needed for an eye not on boarder, 3 for edge, 2 for corner.
 * A dumb eye filling is placing a stone in a player's own eye when it will not be destroyed by the opponent immediately.
 If this is allowed when enumerating child nodes, the computer will frequently commit suicide.